-With a few materials you can make this bird color sorting and counting activity.
-Kids will love this hands-on math activity.
+With a few materials, you can make this bird color sorting and counting activity.
+Kids will love this hands-on math and fine motor activity.

 Here is what you will need to make your birds: